cc-wong/python-webservice-demo/README.md

 # Python Web Service Demo
 A simple demonstration web service app with Python and Flask.

+Includes:
-Includes a Swagger UI API documentation.
+1. API documentation by Swagger UI
+2. Configuration files for deployment to Docker

 ## Pre-requisites
 * Flask